 Stewardship opportunity: To provide parishioners and others unable to drive with safe transportation to church or other important locations.

-Time commitment: Some volunteers provide weekly transportation to Sunday Mass.
+Time commitment: Some volunteers provide weekly transportation to weekend Mass.
 Others provide transportation as needed, once every three or four months.

-Treasure/Blessing received: To be a caring presence that helps others participate in the Eucharist, fulfill important medical appointments or provide for basic needs.
+Treasure/Blessing received: To be a caring presence who helps others participate in the Eucharist, attend medical appointments or provide for transportation needs.

 Parish Mailings/Phone Call Helper

-Stewardship opportunity: To assist the Parish Office prepare large mailings by stuffing envelopes and/or making phone calls.
+Stewardship opportunity: To assist the parish office prepare large communications by stuffing envelopes and/or making phone calls.

 Time commitment: Two to three hours during a weekday approximately four or five times a year.